 How Long does an Opioid Medical Detox Take?

 Medical detoxification procedures are best when they take place on an inpatient unit in a full-service hospital.
 Although, some rapid detox programs are in surgery centers where a patient cannot usually stay more than 24 hours.
 Furthermore, discharging patients to a hotel room or before they have fully stabilized can be detrimental to the recovery process.
-It is essential for detox providers to take an individualized and flexible approach to treatment.
+It is essential for detox providers to take an individualized and flexible approach to treatment and post-detox recovery.
 More importantly, treatment protocol should meet each specific case, and not facility restrains.

 The specific length of stay depends on a patient’s medical history.
 There cannot be a pre-determined plan for treatment.
 Instead, medical detox is a flexible process in which an inpatient length of stay may change, or medications may be adjusted based on a patient’s needs.
 Patients respond differently to detoxification based on age, dependence history, physical status, emotional state, and other personal factors.
 Thus, it is important to have supportive medical providers on hand and the ability to extend a patient’s stay based on the body’s needs.

 - Is there a “one size fits all” medical protocol for all patients regardless of age, physical health, or dosage needs?